Phala-Network/phala-wiki-next/content/en-us/general/phala-network/tokenomics.md

 - $\phi$ is the current PHA/USD quote, dynamically updated on-chain via Oracles
 - $P$ is the initial **_Performance Test_** score.
-- In the early stages we are compensating the equipment cost $C$ with a higher Value Promise.
+- In the early stages, we are compensating the equipment cost $C$ with a higher Value Promise.
-- In the future we plan to compensate for higher amortization costs (adding equipment amortization cost to the running costs $c^i$ and $c^a$), thus increasing the speed of growth of the Worker's $V$.
+- In the future, we plan to compensate for higher amortization costs (adding equipment amortization cost to the running costs $c^i$ and $c^a$), thus increasing the speed of growth of the Worker's $V$.

 ### General mining process